 In our family, there are two camps: Camp Noodles and Camp Rice.
 Since we could never agree on a clear winner, we would alternate which carb to cover with the rich Beef Stroganoff mixture.
 It is absolutely delicious either way, but just for the record, I was firmly in the Camp Noodles as a kid.
 But you could top the Stroganoff over baked potatoes or mashed potatoes too.

-This easy Beef Stroganoff recipe is the perfect budget friendly meal.
+- This easy Beef Stroganoff recipe is the perfect budget friendly meal.
 Using a cheaper cut of meat like round steak or sirloin really stretches your dollar.
-The trick is the way you cut the meat and how long you cook it.
-Cutting the Using a cheaper cut of beef really stretches your dollar, and slicing the beef in thin strips keeps the beef tender and juicy.
+The trick is the way you cut the meat and how long you cook it so slicing the beef in thin strips keeps the beef tender and juicy.

-In my humble opinion, beef stroganoff tastes best with steak or sirloin.
-However, if you are in a pinch and have some ground beef on hand you can absolutely swap out the steak for ground beef.
-It won’t look as pretty but the outcome will taste similar to traditional stroganoff in the end.
+- In a pinch, you could swap out the steak for ground beef.
+It won’t look as pretty but the outcome will taste similar to traditional stroganoff.

-If you aren’t a fan of cream of mushroom soup you can easily make your own sauce.
+- If you aren’t a fan of canned cream of mushroom soup you can easily make your own sauce.
 After the meat and mushrooms are done cooking, sprinkle 1/3 cup flour over the top and stir until beef and onions are coated in flour.
 Then slowly add milk, stirring constantly until sauce thickens.
 Season with beef bouillon to taste.
+Or use our homemade Condensed Cream of Mushroom Soup recipe for a healthier, fresher alternative.

-In a word, no. As beef stroganoff is made traditionally there is flour both in the noodles and in the sauce.
-However, if you swap out cornstarch for the flour in this recipe and find a good GF beef bouillon/broth you can make it gluten free.
-You will have to follow the steps above to make your own cream of mushroom soup– and make it with cornstarch.
-Most Cream of Mushroom soups contains gluten so watch out for that one.
+- To make this a gluten-free recipe, swap out cornstarch for the flour and find a good GF beef bouillon/broth.
+Then follow the steps above to make your own cream of mushroom soup, and make it with cornstarch.
+Most Cream of Mushroom soups contain gluten so watch out for that one.
 You will also want to skip the Worcestershire sauce completely (unless you can find a GF one).
-Do all this and then serve over rice and you’ve got a gluten-free beef stroganoff.
+Do all this and then serve over rice and you’ve got a delicious gluten-free beef stroganoff.

 More Classic Beef Recipes: